 When Minny’s children were removed she stayed in a shelter for survivors of domestic violence and received mental health services for survivors, counseling and other therapeutic interventions.
 She managed to get her children out of foster care after several years of making active changes in her life and her family is now on the road to recovery and healing after their traumatic separation.

-Minny has learned how to take control her life in order to conquer the roadblocks that come up in our lives as we face adversity and challenges in this complicated world we live in.
-She has learned how to eradicate the cycle of depression, and anxiety that she had faced for several decades, and she has learned how to combat the effects of trauma in her life so that she can live her most fulfilling life and be the best parent that she can be.
-She prides herself in being a master curve ball catcher in the game of life and she has mastered the art of resilience from the lessons she’s learned over the past 30 years.
+Minny has learned how to eradicate the cycle of depression, and anxiety that she has faced for several decades, and she has learned how to combat the effects of trauma in her life so that she can live her most passion filled life and be the best parent that she can be.
+She prides herself in being a master curve ball catcher in the game of life and she has mastered the art of resilience from the many lessons she’s learned over the past 30 years.

-Today Minny Frank is a survivor of intimate partner violence, an author, speaker, and resilience coach helping individuals to clarify their roadblocks, take control of the solution and conquer the curve balls in the game of life so that they can not only stay in the game, but win.
+Today Minny Frank is a survivor of intimate partner violence, an author, speaker, and resilience coach helping individuals to clarify their game plan to overcome obstacles, take control of the solution and conquer the curve balls in the game of life so that they can not only stay in the game, but win.